 29 May 2014

 Modern day technology presents several unique uses for today’s advanced smart phones.
-Adobe’s AIR 14.0 introduces the AIR Gamepad API that extends the use of Android devices as game controllers and second-screen interfaces.
+Adobe’s AIR 15.0 offers a restructured AIR Gamepad API that extends the use of Android devices as game controllers and second-screen interfaces.
 You can use the AIR Gamepad API to connect Flash-based browser applications to a paired Android device running the AIR runtime application.

 With the AIR Gamepad API you can:

 To download the SWC file, go to AIR 15.0 Beta and download the AIR SDK.
 The SWC file is located at AIR SDK\frameworks\libs\gamepad.swc.

 See the API documentation for a detailed description of the API and its applications.

 To begin setting up a connection between the game application and the android device:

 connect()function from the Flash Player application, the user is prompted for a PIN.